 In other words, because arm lock putters automatically create a lot of topspin (by encouraging a big forward press), you can potentially hit your putts straighter than you would with a standard putter, assuming there are no path or face issues at play.

 2) It is arguably the most stable (legal) putting technique

-With a normal putter, you have to release the wrists during the follow through.
+With a normal putter, you have to release the wrists during the follow-through.
 The putter head literally passes the hands after impact.
 This is what makes putting so scary for people with the yips.
-Once you lose confidence releasing the putter normally, it’s very difficult to re-establish that confidence.
-The fear which often develops as a result can be a career killer for amateurs and professionals alike.
+Once you lose confidence releasing the head of a standard putter, it’s very difficult to re-establish that confidence.
+The fear which often develops can be a career killer for amateurs and professionals alike.

-Fortunately, you can rediscover your former confidence by eliminating the need to release the head of the putter during the follow through.
-All you have to do is maintain the angle.
-This is arguably the simplest putting stroke that is still legal according to the updated rules of golf.
+Fortunately, you can rediscover your former confidence by eliminating the need to release the head of the putter past your hands during the follow-through.
+All you have to do is maintain the wrist angle set at address.
+This is what makes arm lock putting arguably the simplest legal putting stroke according to the updated rules of golf.